Happy Birthday, Diane Setterfield, born 22 August 1964.

 - I came to reading early.
 It disappoints me that I can’t remember learning to read.
 I wish I knew what it was like not to be able to do it.

-- I was a timid child and very nervous.
-Like many children I found the world confusing and complicated, and from a very early age books appeared to me as a way of making sense of life.
+- Like many children I found the world confusing and complicated, and from a very early age books appeared to me as a way of making sense of life.
 This is still what reading is, at heart, for me.

 - I was a first-born, so I came into a home where there was no children’s library ready and waiting.
 All the books I read came one by one into the house, at birthdays, Christmases, as treats after visits to the dentist.
 And there were never enough!